Wisdom Teeth Removal in San Diego, La Jolla & Clairemont

 What Is Wisdom Tooth Surgery?

-Wisdom tooth removal is one of the most common oral surgical procedures.
-In this treatment, the third molars (wisdom teeth), which usually emerge between ages 17 and 25, are removed.
-Dentists often recommend this procedure to prevent or treat problems such as pain, swelling, tooth decay, and gum infection.
-On average, the surgery takes less than an hour, and full recovery typically takes about two weeks.
+Wisdom tooth extraction is one of the most common oral surgical procedures.
+It involves removing the third molars (wisdom teeth), which usually appear between the ages of 17 and 25.
+Dentists recommend this procedure to prevent or treat problems such as pain, swelling, tooth decay, and gum infections.
+On average, wisdom tooth removal surgery takes less than an hour, and full recovery usually takes about two weeks.

 Why Is Wisdom Tooth Removal Necessary?

-Wisdom teeth are located at the very back of the jaw, and in many people there isn’t enough space for them to grow properly.
-As a result, these teeth may become impacted (partially trapped under the gum) or grow at an angle.
-This situation can lead to several problems:
+Wisdom teeth are located at the back of the jaw, and many people don’t have enough room for them to grow in properly.
+As a result, they may become impacted (partially stuck under the gum) or grow in at an angle.
+This can lead to a number of problems:

-• Impacted or misaligned teeth that become stuck in the jaw and cause pain or infection
+• Impacted or misaligned teeth that get stuck in the jaw and cause pain or infection.

-• Partially erupted wisdom teeth that trap food and bacteria, increasing the risk of decay or gum infection
+• Partially erupted wisdom teeth that trap food and bacteria, increasing the risk of tooth decay or gum infection.

-• Possible formation of cysts or tumor-like lesions around the tooth that can damage jawbone tissue
+• The possibility of cysts or tumor-like lesions forming around the teeth, which can damage the jawbone tissue.

-• Damage to neighboring teeth because pressure from an impacted wisdom tooth can push against adjacent molars
+• Damage to neighboring teeth because the pressure from the impacted wisdom teeth can put pressure on neighboring molars.

 How Wisdom Tooth Extraction Is Performed